rcmanaure/erpnext/README.md

 ## Learning and community

-1. [Ivyngton School](https://frappe.school) - Learn Ivyngton Framework and DreamWork from the various courses by the maintainers or from the community.
+1. [Frappe School](https://frappe.school) - Learn Frappe Framework and DreamWork from the various courses by the maintainers or from the community.
 2. [Official documentation](https://docs.erpnext.com/) - Extensive documentation for DreamWork.
 3. [Discussion Forum](https://discuss.erpnext.com/) - Engage with community of DreamWork users and service providers.
 4. [Telegram Group](https://erpnext_public.t.me) - Get instant help from huge community of users.